Sign Up for a Free Account

 • Enhanced targeting of brain tumor treatment based on molecular characteristics of the individual tumor holds the promise of avoiding some sequelae of treatment.

-• Sequelae of brain tumor treatment during childhood are related to the predominant locations of these tumors, insufficient targeting of treatments to the neoplastic cells, and the potential of de novo oncogenesis and secondary tumors to result from DNA- and replication-targeted therapies.
+• Sequelae of brain tumor treatment during childhood are related to the predominant locations of these tumors, developmental stage of the child, insufficient targeting of treatments to the neoplastic cells, and the potential of de novo oncogenesis and secondary tumors to result from DNA- and replication-targeted therapies.

 Historical note and terminology

-The impact of tumors of the CNS on patients results not only from their high morbidity and mortality rates, but also from the sequelae of the tumors themselves and the treatment thereof.
-Neurocognitive sequelae are perhaps the most problematic of the effects of the treatment of CNS tumors; they can occur in both children and adults.
-Symptomatic epilepsy, motor and sensory dysfunction, and vascular changes also occur as early or remote effects of treatment.
+The impact of CNS tumors on patients is a product of their mortality rates but also the morbidity of sequelae of the tumors and treatments themselves.
+Neurocognitive sequelae are perhaps the most problematic of the effects of the treatment of CNS tumors; they can occur in both childhood and adulthood.

 This is an article preview.